 The College provides an opportunity for students to earn a reasonable amount of credit toward the associate degree through methods other than formal classroom instruction.

 While non-traditional credit applies toward degrees granted by the College, it should not be assumed that such credit will automatically be accepted by other institutions.
-Students are advised to consult a counselor to obtain information regarding policies at other institutions.
-A maximum of 25 percent of credit toward any degree may be earned from non-traditional sources.
+Students are advised to consult an advisor to obtain information regarding policies at other institutions.
+Credit awarded through non-traditional means shall not be included in the 25 percent of total credit hours that must be completed at the college.

 The types of non-traditional credit and procedures are listed below: